vdjserver/repertoire-summarization/README.txt

 "Mus spretus" sequences ; this is because organism matching here is based on "Mus".

-*  UNDER each ReferenceDirectorySet directory are FNA files that have any IMGT-gaps (".") removed and grouped by V, D, and J and are named as ORGANISM_SEQTYPE_SEGMENT.fna.
+•  UNDER each ReferenceDirectorySet directory are FNA files that have any IMGT-gaps (".") removed and grouped by V, D, and J and are named as ORGANISM_SEQTYPE_SEGMENT.fna.
 This way there are two V files (for IG and TR), two D files, and two J files.
-For these files are IgBLAST-formatted.
+Each of these files are IgBLAST-formatted.
 These are the primary databases used by IgBLAST/VDJServer for germline inference.

-*  UNDER each "ReferenceDirectorySet" directory are IMGT and KABAT directories that contain lookup data for region start/stop data for the corresponding schemes.
+•  UNDER each "ReferenceDirectorySet" directory are IMGT and KABAT directories that contain lookup data for region start/stop data for the corresponding schemes.
 The lookup files are Vlooup.tsv and Jlookup.tsv for the V and J segments respectively.
 They are